hhovsepi/hhovsepi/README.md

 - 📫 How to reach me **hhovsepi@gmail.com**

-- 🔭 I’m currently working at [Hyperspect.ai](https://www.hyperspect.ai/) - where we pair public data with NLP engines to create dynamic sales personalization at scale

 - 🔬 Check out my **measured skills** on [TripleByte](https://triplebyte.com/tb/haig-hovsepian-5gtjtm2/certificate/)

 - ⚡ Fun fact **I am very good at rhyming words together in cadence.
 This is just a random skill I have ッ**